Tag Archives: GIS training

 A lot of people, the lucky ones who are employed, have more work to do in the same amount of time that was allotted when the economy was good.
 Finding time for GIS training—whether to upgrade your skills, investigate a new career path, or just stay current with the industry—is a challenge.
 Fortunately, training is like exercise.
 You can get the same benefits from combining short bursts of activity as powering through one long session.

 Sure you can keep on doing your work the same old way, but at some point something happens (technology evolves, new competition threatens your market share, customer expectations about products and services change) and you realize the old way of doing things has become obsolete.
 Continue reading

-Every day we hear more grim news about the economy, and many organizations are cutting non-essential spending.
+When the economy seems down, many organizations cut non-essential spending.
 Often, one of the first items crossed off the budget is staff training.
 The reasoning is that training is a luxury, like a store-bought latte, that can be done without in lean times.

-While there’s no doubt that belt-tightening is in order for many of us, we think of training as an investment, not as a luxury.
-Sort of like a flu shot, training for GIS staff can reduce the likelihood of a high-impact illness (i.e., operational breakdown) down the road, when you least need or expect it.
+While no doubt a little belt-tightening is in order from time to time, we think of training as an investment, not a luxury.
+Sort of like a flu shot, training can reduce the likelihood of a high-impact illness (i.e., operational breakdown) down the road, when you least need or expect it.
 Trained staff are not a guarantee that nothing will ever go wrong with your GIS program or the business operations that rely on the GIS, but training does instill a measure of confidence that your program is healthy.